-For additional information including admission procedures, program requirements and more, visit the Department of Communication Sciences and Disorders.
+For additional information on admission procedures, program requirements and more, visit the Department of Communication Sciences and Disorders.

-The Communication Disorders Department at Western Kentucky University (WKU) was established in 1975, and accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology in 1993.
+The Communication Disorders Department at Western Kentucky University (WKU) was established in 1975 and was accredited by the Council on Academic Accreditation in Audiology and Speech-Language Pathology of the American Speech-Language-Hearing Association in 1993.

 download Adobe Acrobat Reader.